typestack/class-validator/README.md

 }
 ```

-> It's highly advised to set `forbidUnknownValues: true` as it will prevent unknown objects from passing validation.
+> It's highly advised to not set `forbidUnknownValues: false` as it will allow unknown objects to bypass validation.
+The default is a safe value of `true`.

 ## Validation errors